DtxdF/AppJail.docs/docs/images/maintenance.md

-As we have mentioned `appjail image metadata info` is the command to get information about an image, so with it we can know if we should update them or we can even know which images are installed.
+As we have mentioned `appjail-image(1)` `metadata` `info` is the command to get information about an image, so with it we can know if we should update them or we can even know which images are installed.

 ```console
 # appjail image metadata info